 There are also plenty of free things to do and see in London without paying money.
 Nearly all of the museums and art galleries are free, there are markets everywhere, beautiful parks and places to just wander around and savour life in London, for example along the South Bank of the Thames.
 Make sure you time your visit to the front gates of Buckingham Palace with the daily ‘changing of the guard’ ceremony (at 11am) for as much free pomp and circumstance as you could wish to see.
 As Samuel Johnson said “When a man is tired of London he is tired of life; for there is in London all that life can afford” he really wasn’t exaggerating.
 I don’t think I would ever get tired of the thrill of crossing the Thames on the Millenium Bridge or wandering around Covent Garden.

-I could go on and on for a very long time about London and living there, but hopefully this post has given you a bit of a taste of how awesome (and occasionally annoying) it really is!
+I could go on and on for a very long time about London and living there, but hopefully, this post has given you a bit of a taste of how awesome (and occasionally annoying) it really is!
 What is your favourite thing about living in London, or what would you most want to see if you had the chance to visit?
 Let me know!
-Oh and keep an eye out for next week’s (or technically, later this week’s) post; I am planning to write about what it is ‘really’ like to live in the Netherlands next!
+And here’s another post on what it’s like to live in the Netherlands, if you’re interested!